 - Smooth, soft and clean; it is a misconception that a dry, warm nose means illness; sometimes a normal nose can appear slightly dry as well as warm to the touch; a healthy nose should feel like soft, supple leather; it is not necessarily always cool, wet and moist.

-- Colored nasal discharge; a green, yellow, or white discharge generally indicates a bacterial infection (scant, clear, watery discharge can be normal) .
+- If your dog has any colored nasal discharge; a green, yellow, or white discharge generally indicates a bacterial infection.
+You should report this information to your vet.

 - Centered between the eyelid.

 - Pupils are equal in size.